 - Student desks will be designated for each person and desks will be spread out to maximize space.
-Where individual desks are not available, proper spacing will be utilized. - Windows and doors, weather permitting, will be opened for proper ventilation. - Classroom group tables and superfluous furniture will be removed and individual desks installed, in grades 1 through 8 classrooms. - Students have their own designated desk/space with their own supplies, water bottle, and cleaning materials. - Student backpacks will remain with the student at their workstation throughout the day. - Teachers will utilize outdoor space as much as possible. - Plexiglass protective barriers between teachers and students have been installed in classrooms.
+Where individual desks are not available, proper spacing will be utilized. - Windows and doors, weather permitting, will be opened for proper ventilation. - Classroom group tables and superfluous furniture will be removed and individual desks installed, in grades 1 through 8 classrooms. - Students have their own designated desk/space with their own supplies and water bottle. - Student backpacks will remain with the student throughout the day. - Teachers will utilize outdoor space as much as possible. - Plexiglass protective barriers between teachers and students have been installed in classrooms.